sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 * 2\.
 StaticRouteBfd check TABLE_CONFIG to see if the route is already in this table
    * If the route is NOT in the TABLE_CONFIG:
        * A new route will be added to TABLE_CONFIG.
-       * A new route will be added to TABLE_SR, but make it's nexthop list empty (BFD state update will modify the nexthop list).
+       * A new route will be added to TABLE_SRT, but make it's nexthop list empty (BFD state update will modify the nexthop list).
        * For each next hop, need to check TABLE_NEXTHOP,
             1. if the entry already exist, add prefix to the existing nexthop entry, break.
             2. create a new entry with prefix if there is no such entry yet, update TABLE_BFD and write it to redis appl_db BFD_SESSION_TABLE to create BFD session
    * If the route is in the TABLE_CONFIG already, update the corresponding fields.
 For nexthop list, compare it to identify which nexthop is new added and which is deleted.
-       * For the new added nexthop, add to TABLE_SR.
+       * For the new added nexthop, add to TABLE_SRT.
        * For the deleted nexthop, look up the TABLE_NEXTHOP to get nexthop entry.
 Remove the prefix from the nexthop entry.
             1. if the is no prefix in that nexthop entry, delete the corresponding BFD sessions (from redis appl_db and state_db) and delete that nexhop entry